What Keeps Us Stuck In a Cycle of Blame and Justifications

 A few days ago I had to work collaboratively with my newly married sister-in-law who values perfection.
 I am a person who likes working independently with minimum micromanagement whereas my sister-in-law’s desire for perfectionism makes her wants to ensure every little details are to her liking.
 As a result of that need, she is more likely to want to supervise.
 Given the difference in our nature, it was difficult for us to collaborate.

 Before taking this course, if someone were to ask me any question about her, I would probably rant and complain about how she just finds flaws in everything that I do.
 But after going through the sessions, I have now understood the place she comes from when correcting me.
 As aforementioned, she values perfectionism and by virtue she has the need to correct things that are or could potentially be wrong.
 She does so keeping the end goal of having perfect results in mind and not with the intention of hurting me (this was hard for me to see earlier).
 This reflection that I had in the session was such an eye-opener.
 It made me feel guilty for all the times I developed resentful feelings toward my sister-in-law when working collaboratively with her.
 The contemplative space offered by the course gave me a chance to take an honest look at myself and my role in the problems I was complaining about.
-Once I found this out of the BOX space toward my sister in-law, I was no longer burdened with needing to justify my behaviors.
+Once I found this insight about my dynamic with my sister in-law, I was no longer burdened with needing to justify my behaviors.
 I started seeing her as a human who supervises me not to find flaws in me but to fulfill her objective of obtaining perfect outcomes.
 This lowered my vindictiveness towards her and ultimately I contributed positively to the relationship; saving it from drowning in the never ending ebbs and flows of blame and justifications.